-We offer three taught MA programmes.
-Our core programme is the MA in Classics, a research training degree developed with a particular view to the needs of students who plan to pursue higher research in Classics.
+Our taught MA programmes is the MA in Classics, a research training degree developed with a particular view to the needs of students who plan to pursue higher research in Classics.

-All of the courses have a similar structure: all last for one year if taken full time, and can also be taken part-time over two years.
-There is a common research training component, language work is required in each programme, and every Masters student writes a dissertation (of 12,000 - 15,000 words).
-The dissertation offers you the chance to undertake a substantial piece of independent research, and many former students, including both those who continued into academia and those who pursued other opportunities, were able to publish work arising from their MAs in prominent journals.
+This course lasts for one year if taken full time, and can also be taken part-time over two years.
+There is a research training component, language work, and dissertation (of 12,000 - 15,000 words).
+The dissertation offers you the chance to undertake a substantial piece of independent research, and many former students, including both those who continued into academia and those who pursued other opportunities, were able to publish work arising from their MA in prominent journals.

-Details of further modules for each programme, and how to apply, can be found by following the links above.
+Details of further modules of this programme, and how to apply, can be found by following the links above.
 For general information on applying to taught MA programmes at Durham, please visit the university's taught postgraduate degree page.

 We offer two research master's programmes which allow you greater autonomy than the taught MA without demanding the length of commitment required for a PhD: